hugorbarbosa/basic-log/README.md

 A basic C++20 logging library, based on the `std::ostream` of the C++ Standard Library.

-**Note:** If you are looking for a feature-rich and more tested library, please do not use this library.
-It was developed only as part of my studies.

 ## Table of contents

 - [Features](#features)